An oil purifier is a device designed to remove harmful impurities (solid particles, water and gases) from oil.

 Other advantages of GlobeCore equipment are:

-- efficient coagulator-evaporator in a vacuum column;
+- efficient coagulator-evaporator in the vacuum chamber;

-- prevention of foam in oil;
+- prevention of oil foaming;

 - protection from oil leaks;